centreon/centreon/centreon-gorgone/docs/modules.md

 ### init()

-Called by library::loadmodule to initialize the module.
-It should create a child process as it's not done by gorgone-core.
+Called by library::loadmodule to initialize the module, it should create a child process as it's not done by gorgone-core.

 ### routing()